-A new Telugu family was born on the Godavari delta, from the Teli dialects, only 3,000 years ago, to facilitate communications between the Kui and Agni people.
-Until they met on the coast, the Kui and Agni lived as separate people with their own languages and cultures.
+A new Telugu family was born on the Godavari delta, the white space in the map, from the Teli dialects, only 3,000 years ago, to facilitate communications between the Kui and Agni people on the coast.
 Only the Teli dialects on the coast acquired the Andhra texture to become Telugu.
 Telugu changes its color depending on the amount of Andhra mixed.
+Unlike the current Teli, Telugu dialects lost their original distinct Teli names.

 The word Telugu was coined by CP Brown in 1853.
 Prior to that, it was variously known as Telinga, Teloogoo, and Gentoo.
-In the Teli dialects the word Telinga meant Teli people (Telis).
-The suffix -nga is a plural termination like the -s and -es of English.

-CP Brown's famous Telugu dictionary defined Telugu as a collection of words borrowed from Sanskrit, Teli, and Hindi.
+CP Brown's famous Telugu dictionary defined Telugu as a collection of words borrowed from Sanskrit and Teli.
 It had no native Telugu words.
-It mistakenly classified the Agni Grandhika as Sanskrit.
+It mistakenly classified the Andhra dialect as Sanskrit.

 The Persians who lived in the South Bactria (Avesta) were two rival groups Asura (DNA R1a1) and Deva (Z93, R1a1-a1h) that hated each other.
 Asura were religious people with a sacred text called Zend.
 Deva were con artists who vandalized the Zend to fictional Vedas to rob innocent people with sacrificial rituals called Yajna.
-According to an inscription discovered in 1935 called the Daiva Inscription, around 500 BCE Vedas, Yajna, and Deva were forbidden in Avesta.
+According to an Avesta inscription, discovered in 1935, around 500 BCE Vedas, Yajna, and Deva were forbidden in Avesta.
 Deva were expelled, and lived as refugees in Kashmir.

-The Greeks (R1b) who occupied Kashmir had their own con art to rob people called Idolatry.
-They discovered the unethical Avestan Deva refugees, and put them on their payroll to rewrite the forbidden Avestan Vedas to incorporate local legends and idolatry, to help them rob Hindu (H, J2b).
+The Greeks (R1b) who occupied Kashmir had their own con art called Idolatry, worship of fictional gods.
+They discovered the unethical Avesta Deva refugees, and put them on their payroll to rewrite the forbidden Avestan Vedas to incorporate idolatry, to help them rob the Agni Grandhika people at the Patna Hindu University.

-The original Rig Veda, Bhagavad Gita, Upanishads, and Hindu Ramayana were written by the Agni (J2b) people in the Grandhika.
-They were textbooks on logic.
+The original Rig Veda, Bhagavad Gita, Upanishads, and Hindu Ramayana were written in the Agni Grandhika dialects.
+They were books on logic at the Patna University.